-We start Part 2 of “When is a Database nothing more than a digital filing cabinet?” where we left off in Part 1.
-According to Wikipedia, “a database is an organized collection of data.”
+We start Part 2 of “When is a Database nothing more than a digital filing cabinet?” where we left off in Part 1

 Here’s the challenge.
 Even though the Web has spawned a wide landscape of information, it is all tucked away in a physical geography of information (David’s term) constrained by the respective database or web server which contains the necessary information.
 Like we pointed out in Part 1, we’ve come up with a lot of ways of rethinking the tags for the data or ways to get it and out to make it more accessible.
 Unfortunately, the whole idea of getting information in and out flows from the very paper-based paradigm that is causing the problem in the first place.
 As we pointed out in Part 1, the fact that the drug companies had to “move” their data from their digital filing cabinet to the FDA’s is the problem.
 When @PharmaMfg (Pharmaceutical Manufcaturing) tweeted just before the holidays, they asked, “What would be a better, practical option for the FDA?”

 As Part 1 and now Part 2 of this blog post is making clear, there is not a practical option right now, other than a wider moat, more alligators or removing the drawbridge that allows access to the castle completely.
 In order to include and postpone as David articulates, the current information architecture of the Internet will have to change.
 We will have to wrap databases around the data, rather than data around the databases.
 As I said in my talks at TEDxAustin in 2011